More than 60,000 homes without a heating source

+In 2018, 60,800 households did not have a source of home heating, which is 4.0% of households.
 Houses in northern New Zealand were more likely to have no source of home heating.
-Northland, Hamilton and some parts of Auckland had higher proportions of homes without a heating source.
+Northland and Auckland had higher proportions of homes without a heating source.

 Some forms of home heating can also affect our indoor and outdoor environment.

-The use of bottled gas decreased from 26 percent of homes in 2006, to 15 percent in 2013.
+In 2018, 7.5% of homes used bottled gas for heating.
 In some homes, bottled gas is used with unflued gas heaters.
 These heaters release carbon monoxide, nitrogen dioxide and water vapour .

 Information about this data

 Source: Stats NZ - New Zealand 2018 Census of Populations and Dwellings

 Definition: Main types of heating were classified as: no heating required, heat pump, electric heater, gas heater (fixed gas heater and portable gas heater), wood heater (wood burner and pellet fire), coal burner, and other types of heating.
 Multiple responses were allowed.

 2018 Census data: Stats NZ has noted that the 2018 Census had a lower than expected response rate resulting in the introduction of new methods to produce the dataset, including using data from alternative sources.
 Stats NZ and the 2018 Census External Data Quality Panel (EDQP) have produced a rating system to help the users understand the quality-related issues and impacts of the 2018 Census dataset.

 EHI have decided to update this information based on the documentation relating to the ‘Main types of heating and fuel types used to heat dwellings’ indicator.
 The EDQP rating for this indicator was moderate and the response rate was 92.3%.
 Further information about the Stats NZ and EDQP documentation can be found in https://www.stats.govt.nz/2018-census/data-quality-for-2018-census